gauravm1807/Pizza-Sales-Insights/README.md

 ## Insights
 - Busiest days and time
-  -Orders are highest on weekends
+  - Orders are highest on weekends
-  -There are maximum orders in months of July and May
+  - There are maximum orders in months of July and May
 - Sale Performance
    Classic Category contributes to maximum sales & total orders Large size pizza contributes too maximum sales